creare-com/podpac/doc/source/developer/specs/coordinates.md

 _s(_ulat(0, 1, 100), _ulon(0, 1, 100), _ualt(20, 100, 100))
 ```

-or possibly, with the other scheme:
+or possibly, depending on which scheme we choose:

 ```
 Stacked(ULat(0, 1, 100), ULon(0, 1, 100), UAlt(20, 100, 100))